Edinburgh and Northern Railway: Opening of the line: in stages

 In the slump that followed the frenzy of railway promotion of 1845, money became difficult to obtain, and contract prices rose considerably.
 However the work progressed well in the circumstances, and the Board of Trade inspection for passenger operation of the section from Burntisland to Cupar, and to Lindores on the Perth line, took place on 3 September 1847.
 The inspecting officer expressed himself well satisfied with the construction, and a ceremonial opening of the line took place on 17 September, with the public service commencing on 20 September.
 There were four passenger trains each way daily on the Cupar line, with a coach service from Cupar to the ferry for Dundee.
 Two trains ran to Lindores daily, and the trains from Burntisland connected with ferryboats running in connection with the trains from Canal Street, Edinburgh.
 The trains were over-subscribed and the service was soon augmented.

 On 9 December 1847 the Perth line was extended from Lindores to a temporary terminus at Glenbirnie.
 On 17 May 1848 the line was extended to another temporary terminus at Abernethy Road and on 25 July 1848 the final extension to Hilton Junction, where it joined with the newly opened Scottish Central Railway.
 Edinburgh and Northern Railway trains gained access to Perth station through Moncrieffe Tunnel over that company's lines.

 The Dundee line was extended from Cupar to Leuchars on 17 May 1848 and from there to Tayport on 17 May 1848.

 Short harbour branches were opened to Kirkcaldy Harbour in October 1848 and to Pettycur Harbour in February 1849, in both cases for goods only.

 Other acts of Parliament of 1847

-Carter says there were two acts of Parliament of 9 July 1847.
-The first authorised a 1.5 mile extension and deviation of the Dunfermline branch and a short connecting line from the E&NR Strathearn deviation to the Scottish Central Railway, with capital of £53,000 for the purpose.
-The second authorised a five-mile long St Andrews branch and a one-mile branch to Newburgh Harbour, with authorised capital of £64,000.
+Carter says there were two acts of Parliament of 22 July 1847.
+The first, the Edinburgh and Northern Railway (Dunfermline Branch Deviation and Extension, &c.)
+Act 1847 (10 & 11 Vict. c. ccxx), authorised a 1.5 mile extension and deviation of the Dunfermline branch and a short connecting line from the E&NR Strathearn deviation to the Scottish Central Railway, with capital of £53,000 for the purpose.
+The second, the Edinburgh and Northern Railway (St. Andrews and Newburgh Harbour Branches and Road Crossings, Newport Railway Extension) Act 1847 (10 & 11 Vict. c. cclxxvii), authorised a five-mile long St Andrews branch and a one-mile branch to Newburgh Harbour, with authorised capital of £64,000.
 A further local act of Parliament, the Edinburgh and Northern Railway (Burntisland Pier and Ferry) Act 1847 (10 & 11 Vict. c. cxcii) was passed authorising the acquisition of the Granton to Burntisland ferry.